 But something happened to affect Dadd’s health when, in 1842, he left England and travelled abroad, employed as an expedition artist.
-During this time he journeyed through Greece and Turkey, Syria, and Egypt - and it was while in Egypt, when immersed in the country's culture and landscape that Dadd came to believe himself possessed by the spirit of the god Osiris.
+He journeyed through Greece and Turkey, Syria, and Egypt - and it was on his arrival in Egypt, when immersed in the country's culture and landscape that Dadd came to believe himself possessed by the spirit of the god Osiris.

 The Fairy Fellers Master-Stroke (painted between 1855 and 1864) - thought to be Dadd's most accomplished work

-But, during his years of confinement the talented artist was lucky enough to be under the care of forward thinking doctors who allowed their patient to continue his work.
+During his years of confinement the talented artist was lucky enough to be under the care of kind and forward-thinking doctors who allowed their patient to continue producing his astonishing work.

 Come unto these Yellow Sands

 The VV's favourite painting by Dadd is Come unto these Yellow Sands, inspired by Fairy Land iii, a poem by William Shakespeare - and this is also the title of a radio play by Angela Carter, in which she wrote about Dadd's life.
 The VV has only been able to source this very short extract from the play - but there is always the hope that Radio 4 might one day decide to repeat the play again.

 Court'sied when you have, and kiss'd,-

 Richard Dadd: The Artist and the Asylum by Nicholas Tromans is a book with a wealth of information and stunning reproductions of the artist's work.
 Tate Publishing in July 2011.